automateps/AutomatePS/Docs/Set-AMScheduleCondition.md

 # Set-AMScheduleCondition

 ## SYNOPSIS
-Sets properties of an AutoMate Enterprise schedule condition.
+Sets properties of an Automate schedule condition.

 ## SYNTAX